zoyashahamUni/CTD-TLP-Tool/docs/usage.md

 export PATH="/path/to/nuXmv:$PATH"

-Test:
+Test the installation:

 nuXmv -help

 Windows:

-Use the Windows release and ensure nuXmv.exe is in %PATH%.
+Use the Windows release and make sure nuXmv.exe is in %PATH%.

 2. Clone the Repository
 git clone <your-github-url>